Bruin-Dev/Intelygenz/ci-utils/README.md

   * *CloudWatch Log Filters*

 * `-s`, `--security-groups`: All the *Security Groups* associated to the different resources created in *AWS* for the specified environment will be removed.

+* `-z`, `--hosted-zones`: All the record set created for specified environment in hosted zone with name `mettel-automation.net` in *AWS Route53 Service* will be removed

+* `-a`, `--all`: All the resources in AWS associated to the specified environment will be deleted, carrying out the corresponding orderly deletion of them so as not to produce dependency errors during the process.

+    >**If this option is specified, any other option will be ignored.**